To Smooth or Not? When Label Smoothing Meets Noisy Labels: Practical Consideration of LS and NLS

-\paragraph{Making GLS more robust to label noise} There is a line of related works targeting at distinguishing clean labels from the noisy labels.
-Current literature in selecting clean samples from noisy labeled dataset is based on the empirical evidence that samples with noisy/wrong labels have a larger loss than the clean ones, for interested readers, please refer to \cite{han2018co,jiang2018mentornet,yu2019does,yao2020searching,wei2020combating,northcutt2021confident}.
-Suppose we have access to a clean distribution $\D_{\text{clean}}$ which is approximated by selected clean samples.
-Denote the estimated noise rates as $\hat{e}_i$, when $e_{\Delta}\neq 0$, in order to make GLS be more robust to label noise and fit on the optimal distribution $Y^*$, we improve GLS by performing a model confidence correction on the dominating class: \begin{mybox3}
+There is a line of related works targeting at distinguishing clean labels from the noisy labels.
+Current literature in selecting clean samples from noisily labeled dataset is based on the empirical evidence that samples with noisy/wrong labels have a larger loss than clean ones.
+For interested readers, please refer to \citep{han2018co,jiang2018mentornet,yu2019does,yao2020searching,wei2020combating,northcutt2021confident}.
+Compared with the risk minimization over the clean data distribution $(X, Y)\sim \mathcal{D}$, learning directly with GLS on the noisy distribution $(X, \widetilde{Y})\sim \widetilde{\mathcal{D}}$ will result in an extra term $(e_1-e_0)\cdot (1-r)\cdot \mathbb{E}_{(X, Y=1)\sim \mathcal{D}} [\ell(\mathbf{f(X)}, 0)-\ell(\mathbf{f(X)}, 1)]$ compared to the clean scenario.
+Empirically, we can estimate the bias term, perform a bias correction by subtracting the estimated bias term from the objective function in Eqn. (\ref{eqn:gen}).

+Suppose we have access to a clean distribution $\D_{\text{clean}}$ which consists of selected clean samples.
+Denote the estimated noise rates as $\hat{e}_i$, when $e_{\Delta}\neq 0$, in order to make LS/NLS be more robust to label noise and fit on the optimal distribution $Y^*$, we improve by performing a model confidence correction on the dominating class through: \begin{mybox3}

 \end{mybox3}